 Let $f:X\to X$ be a (not necessarily int-amplified) surjective endomorphism.
 We wish to run an MMP $f$-equivariantly (after replacing $f$ by a positive power).
 On the one hand, to run an MMP, we need to assume that $X$ has only mild singularities, eg. $\Q$-factorial {\it Kawamata log terminal} (klt) singularities; see \cite[Definition 2.34]{KM}, \cite{BCHM}.
 On the other hand, for the $f$-equivariance, we need to assume that $X$ admits at least one int-amplified endomorphism; see \cite[Theorems 1.1 and 1.2]{MZ_PG}.

 Therefore, in higher dimensions, we focus on the following question:

-\begin{question} Let $X$ be a normal projective variety which has only $\Q$-factorial Kawamata log terminal (klt) singularities and admits an int-amplified endomorphism.
+\begin{question} Let $X$ be a normal projective variety which has only $\Q$-factorial Kawamata log terminal (klt) singularities and admits one int-amplified endomorphism.
 Does KSC hold for every surjective endomorphism of $X$? \end{question}

-In \cite[\S 5]{Mat}, Matsuzawa provided a possible solution by adding three more assumptions: the {\it anti-Iitaka dimension} $\kappa(X, -K_X)>0$, $X$ being rationally connected, and the flip termination conjecture.
+In \cite[\S 5]{Mat}, Matsuzawa provided a possible solution by adding three more assumptions: the {\it anti-Kodaira dimension} $\kappa(X, -K_X)>0$, $X$ being rationally connected, and the flip termination conjecture.
 The flip termination conjecture is proved when $\dim(X)\le 3$ (cf.~\cite{Mor}, \cite{Sho}).
 However, it remains very difficult in higher dimensions.
 On the other hand, it is proved in \cite[Theorem 1.1]{CMZ} of authors' joint paper that $-K_X$ is numerically effective when $X$ admits a polarized endomorphism.
 This result was further generalized by the first author to the int-amplified case \cite[Theorem 1.5]{Meng_IAMP}.
 In general, a numerically effective divisor may not be effective.
 Nevertheless, we are able to strengthen \cite[Theorem 1.5]{Meng_IAMP} and show below that $-K_X$ is indeed effective, or equivalently $\kappa(X,-K_X)\ge 0$.